My new book

 Also, generic drug makers aren’t above playing games with the prices of their products.
-In the past few years, the prices of several hundred generic medications have skyrocketed suddenly, randomly and without any apparent reason.
-This means that, if you do buy your medications directly without using insurance, check the price first before purchasing them.
-There are often many alternative medication that will have exactly the same effect so, if the drug you normally take suddenly jumps from 10¢ to $2 a pill, ask your doctor if he can prescribe something else.
+A few years ago, the prices of several hundred generic medications skyrocketed suddenly, randomly and without any warning due to an alleged collusion racket between some generic pharmaceutical companies.
+These price hikes stopped after the collusion was uncovered but, if you do buy your medications directly without using insurance, it’s always a good idea to check the price first before purchasing them.
+There are often many alternative medications that will have exactly the same effect so, if the drug you normally take suddenly jumps from 10¢ to $2 a pill, ask your doctor if he can prescribe something else.

 There are many other medications available that aren’t quite as expensive as Sovaldi or Harvoni but still rival the cost of many luxury cars.
-Here’s a list of medications that cost at least $50 a dose.
+There are more than 100 medications that cost at least $50 a dose.
 Some of them are life saving remedies that are used to treat certain cancers and other potentially fatal diseases like HIV.
-Some examples are Atripla, which needs to be taken every day to suppress HIV.
-Atripla costs about $65 a pill and is meant to be taken every day for the rest of your life.
-Gleevec is even more expnsive.
-Gleevec is used to chronically suppress a deadly form of leukemia and costs about $275 a pill, to be taken every day for the rest of your life.
+One example is Truvada, which needs to be taken every day to prevent getting HIV.
+Truvada costs about $55 a pill.
+Revlimid is even more expensive.
+Revlimid is used to to treat a cancer called multiple myeloma and costs about $680 a capsule.

 Fortunately, most of the medical conditions requiring such expensive treatments are uncommon.
 But if you are unlucky enough to have such a condition, you better have good insurance that will cover most of the cost of your medications.
 If not, it really is a case of “your money or your life.”
 And why do the pharmaceutical companies put such an unbelievably high price on their life saving medications?
 Because they can; nothing more.